Modern portfolio theory: Criticisms

 Despite its theoretical importance, critics of MPT question whether it is an ideal investment tool, because its model of financial markets does not match the real world in many ways.

 The risk, return, and correlation measures used by MPT are based on expected values, which means that they are statistical statements about the future (the expected value of returns is explicit in the above equations, and implicit in the definitions of variance and covariance).
 Such measures often cannot capture the true statistical features of the risk and return which often follow highly skewed distributions (e.g. the log-normal distribution) and can give rise to, besides reduced volatility, also inflated growth of return.
 In practice, investors must substitute predictions based on historical measurements of asset return and volatility for these values in the equations.
-Very often such expected values fail to take account of new circumstances that did not exist when the historical data were generated.
+Very often such expected values fail to take account of new circumstances that did not exist when the historical data was generated.
+An optimal approach to capturing trends, which differs from Markowitz optimization by utilizing invariance properties, is also derived from physics.
+Instead of transforming the normalized expectations using the inverse of the correlation matrix, the invariant portfolio employs the inverse of the square root of the correlation matrix.
+The optimization problem is solved under the assumption that expected values are uncertain and correlated.
+The Markowitz solution corresponds only to the case where the correlation between expected returns is similar to the correlation between returns.

 More fundamentally, investors are stuck with estimating key parameters from past market data because MPT attempts to model risk in terms of the likelihood of losses, but says nothing about why those losses might occur.
 The risk measurements used are probabilistic in nature, not structural.
 This is a major difference as compared to many engineering approaches to risk management.

 Mathematical risk measurements are also useful only to the degree that they reflect investors' true concerns—there is no point minimizing a variable that nobody cares about in practice.
 In particular, variance is a symmetric measure that counts abnormally high returns as just as risky as abnormally low returns.
 The psychological phenomenon of loss aversion is the idea that investors are more concerned about losses than gains, meaning that our intuitive concept of risk is fundamentally asymmetric in nature.
 There many other risk measures (like coherent risk measures) might better reflect investors' true preferences.